MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugeventcontextcallbacks-exitprocess.md

 Specifies the [DEBUG_EVENT_CONTEXT structure](ns-dbgeng-_debug_event_context.md) as the “context” parameter of each event callback.
 The context structure contains additional information about the debug event that occurred.

-Refer to [IDebugEventCallbacks::ExitCode](nf-dbgeng-idebugeventcallbacks-exitcode.md) for parameter description and additional information.

 ### -param ContextSize [in]

 Specifies the size of the buffer Context.